vontek/vontek/README.md

 ## Current Projects

 - 🚀 Building a decentralized finance (DeFi) platform on Ethereum.
-- 💻 Developing a scalable CRM solution for SaaS startups using MERN Stack.
+- 💻 Developing a scalable Currency Exchanger Web App and Mobile App for an African Fintech StartUp.
-- 📱 Enhancing a cross-platform mobile app for healthcare using React Native.
+- 📱 Enhancing a cross-platform mobile app for Fashion using React Native.

 ## My Toolbox